 “Uncle,” meaning the brother of a parent or the husband of an aunt, came into English at around the same time from the Old French uncle and oncle, and ultimately from the Latin avunculus (mother’s brother).

 By the way, people often ask why we have an adjective meaning uncle-like (“avuncular”) but none for aunt-like.
-I posted an item about this auntless issue on the blog a while back.
-And I had an entry last month about the history and pronunciation of “aunt.”
+We posted an item about this auntless issue on the blog a while back.
+And we posted an entry last month about the history and pronunciation of “aunt.”

 Buy our books at a local store, Amazon.com, or Barnes&Noble.com.